Destiny 2: Post-release content

 The game's first expansion released on December 5, 2017.
-Named Curse of Osiris, it focuses on the character Osiris from the lore of the original Destiny.
-The expansion takes players to the planet Mercury with its own patrol mode.
+Named Curse of Osiris, it focused on the character Osiris from the lore of the original Destiny.
+The expansion took players to the planet Mercury with its own patrol mode.
 Additionally, the EXP level cap was raised to 25 and the Power level cap was raised to 330.
 There was also a timed-exclusive Crucible map for PS4 players called Wormhaven.
 Instead of an entirely new raid, a feature called raid lair was added, featuring new areas to the existing Leviathan raid and a different final boss.
-The second expansion, Warmind, was released on May 8, 2018, and focuses on the Warmind Rasputin from the original game.
-This expansion takes players to the planet Mars in a new area called Hellas Basin.
-The expansion also features a new mode called "Escalation Protocol", a horde mode which can be started by any player in the patrol mode on Mars.
+This first one was "Leviathan: Eater of Worlds".
+The second expansion, Warmind, was released on May 8, 2018, and focused on the Warmind Rasputin from the original game.
+This expansion took players to the planet Mars in a new area called Hellas Basin.
+The expansion also featured a new mode called "Escalation Protocol", a horde mode which could be started by any player in the patrol mode on Mars.
 As well, the EXP level cap was raised to 30 and the Power level cap was raised to 380.
-In addition to Rasputin, a new character named Ana Bray (also from the lore of the original Destiny) was added, who serves as the primary NPC on Mars.
-Like the previous expansion, Warmind also includes a second raid lair on the Leviathan.
+In addition to Rasputin, a new character named Ana Bray (also from the lore of the original Destiny) was added, who served as the primary NPC on Mars.
+Like the previous expansion, Warmind also included a second raid lair on the Leviathan called "Leviathan: Spire of Stars".
 The expansion also added progressive ranking systems for PvP, titled Valor and Glory.
-Players earn Valor in quickplay matches while Glory is earned in competitive matches, with each new rank earning greater rewards.
-Valor points are earned regardless of win or loss, while Glory points are earned by wins but reduced by losses.
+Players earned Valor in quickplay matches while Glory was earned in competitive matches, with each new rank earning greater rewards.
+Valor points were earned regardless of win or loss, while Glory points were earned by wins but reduced by losses.
 Both expansions featured timed-exclusive content for the PlayStation 4 platform, which became available for other platforms in late 2019.
+Both expansions and all of their content were removed from the game with the introduction of the Destiny Content Vault in November 2020.